appler1009/vscode-json-prettify/README.md

-# Prettify JSON
+# Pretty JSON

-Prettify JSON is a Visual Studio Code extension that formats and beautifies JSON in a separate panel.
+Pretty JSON is a Visual Studio Code extension that formats and beautifies JSON in a separate panel.
 It provides an easy way to visualize and work with JSON data within your editor.

 ## Features